 IACUC review and oversight is the responsibility of the institution receiving the award; responsibility follows the money.
 That means that UAF subawardees or subcontractors are typically responsible for obtaining approval from their own IACUC.
 However, when the work will be performed jointly by researchers from two or more institutions ORI can often make arrangements (via an Inter-Institutional Agreement) for one institution's IACUC to take the lead which may prevent researchers from having to apply to multiple IACUCs for approval of the same work.

-An Independent Investigator Agreement is required for non-UAF personnel working on an IACUC Protocol when there is no Inter-Institutional Agreement.
+An Independent Investigator Agreement is required for non-UAF personnel working on a UAF Protocol when there is no Inter-Institutional Agreement.
 In essence, this agreement formalizes the individual's willingness and intent to abide by all UAF policies, procedures, and the approved protocol(s).

-The electronic submission system IRBNet sends email notifications to principal investigators related to approaching deadlines of their Protocols and SOPs (i.e. expiration dates and continuing review submission deadlines).
-Reminders are automatically issued 60, 30, and 7 days prior to the expiration date specified in the original approval letter.
+The electronic submission system IRBNet sends email notifications to principal investigators related to approaching deadlines of their Protocols (i.e. expiration dates and progress report deadlines).
+Reminders are automatically issued 60, 30, and 7 days prior to the expiration date specified in the original protocol approval.
 The ORI will also notify new personnel of training and occupational health and safety program requirements related to their specific assigned duties.